 Wine rated (2021 guide) 16/20 (Very good wine)

-The palette of aromas reveals ripe fruit with flavors of old roses.
-The palate offers a very delicate Pinot Noir, with peony flavors and very fine, sapid tannins.
+The aroma palette reveals ripe fruit with hints of old roses.
+The palate offers a very delicate Pinot Noir with peony flavors, accompanied by very fine, savory tannins.

 Customer rating